-Nothing against Cointreau, but some of us don’t care for it in our margarita.
-Just don’t need that sweetly tart citrus zing cloying things up.
-If you like it, that’s fine.
-We’re not saying one way or the other is right or wrong.
-Just kindly don’t tell us how to make or shake our margs.
-This recipe is for those like-minded folks.
+Nothing against Cointreau, but some of us simply don’t care for it in our margarita.
+We don’t want that sweetly tart citrus zing cloying things up and obscuring the taste of a proper silver tequila.
+If you like Cointreau, that’s fine, we’re not knocking your taste and we’re not saying one way or the other is right or wrong.
+Just kindly don’t tell us how to make our margs.

 Ultimate Margarita Recipe